rdeodoo/odoo-toolbox/team-lead/README.md

 Have a perfectly clear overview of what each member of your team is capable of.

-You should be able to have a good idea of who is developing quickly, technically better, helping others more, has a good company culture.\
+You should be able to have a good idea of who is developing quickly, who is technically better, who is helping others more, and who shows a good company culture.\
 It shouldn't be too hard for you to sort your team members in a specific order on the "expectations scale" we use in Odoo (NI, ME, EE..).